Think Positive: 16 Simple Ways to Start Thinking Positive

 Thinking positive is not all about ignoring the bad; it's about recognizing that there is some good in everything, even the bad.
 The world is not black or white.
 Recognizing the shades of grey helps us more easily make room for positive thoughts.

 16. Enjoy Your Life

 Thinking positive shouldn't be a chore.
 Find ways to have fun with it.
-Play word games, challenge yourself, and try new positive thinking strategies until you find what works best for you.
-And if you need help, we've got products and programs that can keep you on track.
+Play games, challenge yourself, make positive impacts in the world, and try new positive thinking strategies until you find what works best for you.
+And if you need help, we've got a Happiness Program that can keep you on track.

 Want some more ways to think positive?
 Here are some more positive thinking videos: